yandex/odyssey/README.md

 #### Architecture and internals

-Odyssey has sophisticated asynchonous multi-threaded architecture which is driven by custom made coroutine engine: [machinarium](https://github.yandex-team.ru/pmwkaa/machinarium).
+Odyssey has sophisticated asynchronous multi-threaded architecture which is driven by custom made coroutine engine: [machinarium](https://github.yandex-team.ru/pmwkaa/machinarium).
 Main idea behind coroutine design is to make event-driven asynchronous applications to look and feel like being written in synchronous-procedural manner instead of using traditional